• Skip to main content

 10. Click on Apply and OK to save the changes and exit the window.

-After completing above steps, the ownership of the Folder including all Files and Sub-folders within the Folder will be transferred to the new owner.
+After completing above steps, the ownership of the Folder including all Files and Sub-folders located within that Folder will be transferred to the new owner.

 In case required, you can go back to Advanced Security Settings and remove the old owner.
-This will ensure that only the newly assigned User has access to the Folder.
+This will ensure that only the newly assigned User has access to this Folder.

 Related

-• How to Share Files and Folders in Windows 10
+• How to Access Advanced Startup Options in Windows 11/10

 Primary Sidebar